4ms/metamodule/docs/Setup.md

 ### Flatc

-The compiler version needs to match the version of flatbuffers submodule so the easiest way to get it is to build it directly from the submodule.
+The flatc version needs to match the version of the flatbuffers submodule so the easiest way to get it is to build it directly from the submodule.

 ```